-With so much buzz around faux, there are still many who are easily confused by it or its differentiating qualities that have become difficult to spot, thanks to the vast improvement of manufacturing methods and finished products.
+With so much buzz around faux, aka synthetic and artificial, there are still many who are easily confused by it or its differentiating qualities that have become difficult to spot.
+Thanks to the vast improvement of manufacturing methods and finished products.

-In this article, we will cover the following key factors that will collectively help in not only understanding faux leather itself, but also how to clean, maintain and repair it as well.
+In this article, we will cover some key factors that will collectively help in not only understanding synthetic leather itself, but also how to clean, maintain and repair it as well.
 So let’s get started, shall we?

 Faux leather is one of a few names coined to represent synthetic leather or in simple terms artificial leather.
 Aside from faux leather, you may have heard of leatherette or koskin, which are one of those few names for faux, which describe end uses of the particular product.